raspberrypilearning/stamping-app/en/step_4.md

 --- task ---

-Go to the Stamp fruit step in the project [Fruit salad](https://learning-admin.raspberrypi.org/en/projects/fruit-salad/1).
+Go to the project Fruit salad to explore the step [Stamp fruit](https://learning-admin.raspberrypi.org/en/projects/fruit-salad/1).

 --- /task ---

 --- task ---

-Search for the phrase when I recieve and investigate this section of the step.
+When you are in the step, search for the phrase `when I recieve`{:class="block3events"} and investigate this section of the step.
 It will take you through the process of creating the set-up code for your equivalent of the Ingredients sprite so you can begin to stamp graphics.

 **Add me in: projectadmin-wordsearchtool - possibly gif**